 First, be sure you are sending your emergency disaster response donations through appropriate channels.
 Items that often get requested are blankets, diapers, and baby food.
 Respirator masks are needed if noxious gases are involved, or mold.
 Ask if flashlights, batteries, toilet paper, extension cords, or cell phone chargers are needed.

-May 2018 Kilauea volcano event, Hawaii: The lava fissures opening up are spewing lava and dangerous sulfur dioxide gas (SO2).
-The crater eruptions are throwing lava ash into the air, which is similar to small grains of sand.
+The Kilauea volcano event, summer 2018, Hawaii: The lava fissures that opened up were spewing lava and dangerous sulfur dioxide gas (SO2).
+The crater eruptions were throwing lava ash into the air, which is similar to small grains of sand.
 Protection is needed from acid gas and particulates.
 See more about the local disaster response and what is needed at Pu’uhonua o Puna.
 Donate from Amazon with this link: http://a.co/bR6Q5yT

 amzn_assoc_placement = "adunit0";